Best Massage Gun for Piriformis Syndrome – Are Percussion Massagers Good To Treat Piriformis?

 Some devices like Theragun are highly punchy, but don’t hit very fast – this means less benefit from highly effective vibrations.
 Other devices percuss very quickly, but only offer surface-level hits – this means that you won’t penetrate very far into the muscle tissue.

-The B37 has lots of stall force, 56lbs. to be exact, which can give a serious massage to the big muscles of the thigh and hip.
+As you can see, the B37 has lots of stall force, 56lbs. to be exact, which can give a serious massage to the big muscles of the thigh and hip.

 A higher stall force means that more pressure can be applied manually while performing massage to increase penetration, which allows you to get more done with the 12mm device amplitude.